bayerf42/Lox68k/doc/extensions.md

 # Lox68k extensions and changes to the original Lox language definition

+### Goals
+These were my goals, in decreasing order of importance.

+  * Have fun
+  * Build a modern dynamic scripting language implementation for a 45 year old architecture
+  * Make it run on a [Motorola 68008 SBC](https://kswichit.net/68008/68008.htm)
+  * Keep it small, simple, and elegant; stay below 64k code size
+  * Improve my compiler/interpreter knowledge
+  * Focus on functional style more than OOP
+  * Make it useful
+  * Make it fast on 68000
+  * Improve my Github portfolio
+  * Make it run on other platforms, currently for testing and comparison only.

 ### Glossary

   * → means *successfully evaluates to*
   * ⟿ means *raises exception*
   * ⇒ means *prints to terminal*

+Note that keyword highlighting in the code samples is not correct, since there is no Lox predefined syntax highlighter and the JS one has been used, which is close but not 100% correct.

 ## List datatype